vittominacori/eth-token-recover/docs/index.md

 ## TokenRecover

-_Allows token owner to recover any ERC20 or ERC721 sent into the contract and send them to a receiver._
+_Allows the contract owner to recover any ERC20 or ERC721 token sent into the contract and send them to a receiver._

 ### constructor